Vanessa Bryant: Career and philanthropy

 In 2007, Bryant and her husband founded the VIVO Foundation which was later renamed the Kobe and Vanessa Bryant Foundation.
 It is a charity that supports increasing a global perspective among young people.
 It provides scholarships for minority college students and other youth worldwide.
 The charity has collaborated with the Make-A-Wish Foundation.

 Bryant and her husband were founding donors of the National Museum of African American History and Culture.

-In 2020, following the death of her husband and second-oldest daughter, Bryant changed the name of her husband's Mamba Sports Foundation to the Mamba and Mambacita Sports Foundation in honor of her daughter.
+In 2020, after the death of her husband and second-oldest daughter, Bryant changed the name of her husband's Mamba Sports Foundation to the Mamba and Mambacita Sports Foundation in honor of her daughter.
 It supports poor child athletes.
 In May 2021, Bryant launched a Mambacita line of clothing in honor of her daughter Gianna.
-The line is in partnership with a female-owned brand, Dannijo and all proceeds go towards the Mambacita Sports Foundation.
+The line is in partnership with a female-owned brand, Dannijo, and all proceeds go towards the Mambacita Sports Foundation.

 Bryant was the president and chief executive officer of Granity Studios.

 Bryant worked with Baby2Baby to provide support for women and children in poverty.
 At the Baby2Baby 10-year gala in November 2021, she received a philanthropy award.